 Nigeria National Agency for the Control of Aids (NACA)

-Since 2013, SBC4D is working with NACA and MTV Staying Alive on the development of an ICT-enabled public support helpline allowing any citizen of Nigeria to freely call, text or contact on the Web NACA to get supports on all matters related to HIV and AIDS.
+FRom 2013 to 2015, SBC4D is working with NACA and MTV Staying Alive on the development of an ICT-enabled public support helpline allowing any citizen of Nigeria to freely call, text or contact on the Web NACA to get supports on all matters related to HIV and AIDS.